American College of Cardiology percutaneous coronary intervention (PCI) readmission measure

-One out of seven patients that undergoes a PCI procedure is readmitted within 30 days according to a study Globe icon published in the Journal of the American College of Cardiology.
+One out of seven patients that undergoes a PCI procedure is readmitted within 30 days according to a study Exit Disclaimer - Opens in a new window published in the Journal of the American College of Cardiology.
 Unplanned readmissions after a PCI may reflect the quality of care that hospitals provide to patients before, during, and after the procedure.
 For example, patients may need to be readmitted to the hospital for complications of the care they received during their hospital stay, insufficient discharge planning at the end of their hospital stay, or a worsening of their condition after they leave the hospital.

 The PCI readmission measure compares hospitals based on unplanned readmissions that occur within 30 days of discharge following a PCI procedure.
 These comparisons take into account how sick patients were before they were admitted to the hospital and differences in readmission rates that might be due to chance.
 For example, patients who are older and have other medical problems are more likely to be readmitted than younger, healthier patients.
 The measure accounts for these differences through risk adjustment and produces a risk-standardized readmission rate (RSRR) for each hospital.Each eligible hospital is assigned to one of three categories: